Banner with park details: 95 official parks, 40kms of trails, over 1040 acres of parkland, 130,000 bedding plants, 500 trees planted annually

 All skate parks and BMX tracks are open seasonally from April to October, weather permitting.
 All users are required to use safety gear, helmets, elbow and wrist guards, and kneepads.

-Youth Cox Centre BMX/Skate Park
+Cox Youth Centre BMX/Skate Park

+Located in Tecumseh Park at 334 Russell Street South.
 Open Sunday to Thursday from 9 a.m. to 10 p.m. and Friday to Saturday from 9 a.m. to 11 p.m.

 Seaway Kiwanis BMX Track

+Located in Canatara Park, south of the Animal Farm, at 1200 Lake Chipican Drive.
 Open Sunday to Thursday from 9 a.m. to 10 p.m. and Friday to Saturday from 9 a.m. to 11 p.m.

 Harry Turnbull Skate Park